cleverpush/cleverpush-developer-docs/docs/sdks/android/methods.md

 }
 ```

+Please note that `autoRegister` is turned to `true` in the above example.
+It means that the CleverPush SDK will automatically try to subscribe the user on the first launch of the app.
+If you later call `unsubscribe()` the SDK will not automatically try to subscribe again, instead you would have to call `subscribe()` yourself again.

 Instead of a `NotificationReceivedListener` you could also use a `NotificationReceivedCallbackListener`.
 This way you can dynamically control if you want to show a notification when the app is running in foreground:

 **JAVA**